isdrupter/pycc/README.md

 # Other Uses

 This program is a fine piece of python because you can also use it to handle other programs (like shell scripts, or netcat, etc).
-Just edit the host_functiom paremeters.
+Just edit the host_function paremeters.
 Was originally multithreading telnet through expect, until I rewrote it to just use python (to conserve resources and for cleansliness).